vesoft-inc/nebula-docs/community/README.md

 ### Maintainer

 Maintainers are the planner and designer of the repository, with the right to merge branches into the master.
+The appointment is for one year.
 A Maintainer should:

 - Set technical directions, roadmap, and priorities for the repository
-- Drive the development forward and ensure newcomers, as well as long-time contributors have a great experience
+- Drive the development forward and ensure newcomers, as well as long-time contributors, have a great experience
 - Ensure the overall quality of the repository

 #### How to become a Maintainer of a Repository

 - Must be a committer of the repository
 - Nominated by and obtained consensus approval from the PMC
-- The appointment is for one year

 See [Maintainer List](./maintainer-list.md) for the Maintainers of each repository.

 ### Committer

-Committers come from those Active Contributors who have made a significant contribution to the repository.
+Committers come from those Active Contributors who have made significant contributions to the repository.
 A committer has approval permission for code reviews of the repository.
 See [Committer List](./committer-list.md) for the Committers of each repository.

 > Note: Each repository requires at least 2 approvals for each PR to be merged into the master branch.